 The study area for this project was the Metropolitan North Georgia Water Planning District (MNGWPD) which is comprised of the following 15 counties: Bartow, Cherokee, Clayton, Cobb, Coweta, Dekalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Hall, Henry, Paulding, and Rockdale (Figure 1).
 This area contains what is also referred to as the greater Atlanta region, with a population of over 5.2 million people, and is the ninth largest city in America, according to the 2010 US Census (US.
 Census Bureau, 2010).
 The MNGWPD intersects 9 regional watersheds including the Chattahoochee, Ocmulgee, Oconee, Flint, Etowah, Tallapoosa, Coosawattee, and Oostanaula rivers (Figure 2).
-This project examined datasets from 2001 to 2015 to obtain sufficient criteria relating to land cover changes, climate, and urban development for the LUCIS and SWAT models, respectively.
+This project examined datasets from 2001 to 2015 to obtain sufficient criteria relating to land cover changes, climate, and urban development for the LUCIS and SWAT models.

 Figure 1: Study area map.